MiraGeoscience/simpeg-drivers/README.rst

 From PyPI
 ~~~~~~~~~

-To install the **my-app** package published on PyPI:
+To install the **simpeg-drivers** package published on PyPI:

 .. code-block:: bash

-    pip install -U --no-deps my-app
+    pip install -U --no-deps simpeg-drivers

 From a Git tag or branch
 ~~~~~~~~~~~~~~~~~~~~~~~~